 Yet, it is hard to tell whether the DA will be victorious in the 2018 national elections, given the doubts on whether Mmusi Maimane will be able to seriously tackle racism.
 One can see the extent to which race is at the forefront of everyday conversations about politics.

 Related Article: “PIKETTY ON SOUTH AFRICAN INEQUALITY“

 In addition to the statistics and facts, the racial inequality that exists today is felt in everyday life in South Africa.
 The apartheid history is deeply embedded in the national consciousness, and the residual tensions are felt in daily interactions between different groups.
 Eliminating these historically grounded emotions is going to take a lot of work for South Africans.

 There is no easy walk to freedom anywhere, and many of us will have to pass through the valley of the shadow of death again and again before we reach the mountaintop of our desires.

 After three and a half centuries of white colonial domination, South Africa has many deep wounds that it has yet to heal.
-Unfortunately, it seems that these wounds cannot be healed in the space of just one generation.
+Unfortunately, these wounds cannot be healed in just one generation.
 It is vital that all South Africans work together through the next generations to overcome the past and create the society that Nelson Mandela envisioned.
 For South Africans, the struggle for equality must go on.